false

 • More concrete results based on hard skills

-Once you’ve defined these objectives, host a meeting or send a questionnaire asking your employees to share their own professional development goals.
+Once you’ve defined these objectives, host a meeting or send a questionnaire asking your employees to share their own career development goals.
 Be sure to also ask how your organization can help them meet their goals.

 2. Pinpoint current business and employee strengths and skills